Cross Stitching for Complete Beginners: Where to Start

 Don't worry about doing it perfectly at first.
 Just like any hobby it would take a little practice.
 Your first row might look a bit wobbly.
 That's completely normal and it corrects itself quickly as you build muscle memory.

 I hope this article gave you enough to take that first step without feeling like you need a degree in needlework first.
-I kept the detail light on purpose - there's a lot more to explore, but none of it matters until you've got a needle in your hand.
+I kept the detail light on purpose.
+There's a lot more to explore, but none of it matters until you've got a needle in your hand.
 Coming up on the blog: a proper look at threads and fabrics, the mistakes almost every beginner makes, and a curated list of resources that are actually worth your time.